ynput/ayon-documentation/website/docs/artist_hosts_houdini.md

 Then Ayon will create a rop node with the name `cameraMain`.

 :::info
-Admins are free to update subset naming profile.
+Admins are free to update subset naming profiles.
 :::

 ![composite-tab-menu](assets/houdini/artist/faq-subset-name.png)